 As the artist explained, the last Bach piece challenges the pianist, because it combines pedal and two organ keyboards into two hands on one piano keyboard.
 Similarly, the “Tic-toc-choc” has been used as a pianist showpiece that combines two independent voices on a two-manual harpsichord into one keyboard on the piano (by pianists such as Grigory Sokolow or Alexandre Tharaud).
 It looks as if the fingers of the two hands end up almost interwoven, as the two voices are frequently crossing each other.

-Baranova remained close to the original, with very few deviations—but she didn’t try exposing artistic and articulative trickery (as Sokolov does), rather chose a fast, fluent tempo and articulation—undoubtedly very virtuosic in the semiquaver figures, yet strongly highlighting the mostly punctuated melody.
+Baranova remained close to the original, with very few deviations.
+However, she didn’t try exposing artistic and articulative trickery (as Sokolov does), rather chose a fast, fluent tempo and articulation.
+Undoubtedly she was very virtuosic in the semiquaver figures, yet strongly highlighting the mostly punctuated melody.

 Les Baricades Mistérieuses — La muse-Palantine

-A jazzy, Boogie-like bass line led into “La muse-Palantine“—rather hidden within a swinging Jazz enclosure, building up to a playful, yet virtuosic, complex rhythmic texture over a bass ostinato.
+A jazzy, Boogie-like bass line led into “La muse-Palantine“.
+It was rather hidden within a swinging Jazz enclosure, building up to a playful, yet virtuosic, complex rhythmic texture over a bass ostinato.

 Le carillon de Cithére — Muséte de Taverni

-The “carillon” started off in the atmosphere of a Pastorale, with Musette-like elements, gradually adding syncopes, swinging, the a very virtuosic, jazzy solo line—undoubtedly brilliant!
+The “carillon” started off in the atmosphere of a Pastorale, with Musette-like elements, gradually adding syncopes, swinging, the a very virtuosic, jazzy solo line.
+It was undoubtedly brilliant!
 There was also a segment with ostinato repetition of short motifs, reminding of Minimal Music.
-The concert concluded with another virtuosic, artful Jazz fantasy, based on the “Muséte de Taverni” (Musette)—quite far from Couperin, obviously, but fulminant, artful, and again brilliant.
+The concert concluded with another virtuosic, artful Jazz fantasy, based on the “Muséte de Taverni” (Musette).
+That was quite far from Couperin, obviously, but fulminant, artful, and again brilliant.

-As encore, Marina Baranova offered a switched even more into the Jazz world, in a piece that—as she mentioned—referred to the tale of a firebird.
+As encore, Marina Baranova switched even more into the Jazz world, in a piece that—as she mentioned—referred to the tale of a firebird.
 Another, virtuosic fantasy that went through two climaxes.
-The music occasionally alluded to classical melody pattern / motifs—a high-level, artistic Jazz composition.
+The music occasionally alluded to classical melody pattern / motifs.
+One could see it as a high-level, artistic Jazz composition.

 I have one reservation about Marina Baranova’s Hypersuites.
 She mentioned that she picked her favorite baroque pieces as a basis for these suites.
 One could call this “cherry picking”.
 That certainly isn’t something one can object to—in principle.
 And from a Jazz point-of-view, Baranova’s compositions are definitely brilliant, her technical and artistic skills, including those as a composer, are excellent.